 How Can I Make a Licorice Root Mask?

 It is very simple to make a licorice root mask with just licorice root powder and Aloe Vera gel.
 I recommend Davis Finest Liquorice Root Powder and Ransom Aloe Pura Aloe Vera Gel.
 Davis Finest Liquorice Root Powder was designed as a natural vegan skin lightening alternative to hydroquinone.
 It is excellent quality and has received 5 star ratings on Amazon.
 Aloe and licorice make an excellent combination since aloe is also extremely soothing and moisturising.
+If you are also looking for licorice powder for skin whitening this would be a great choice.

 To make the mask mix the two ingredients together until they form a paste and then apply it to your skin.
 Leave for 30 minutes before washing off.